What is Estate Tax Planning?

 So, how much is this annual gift exclusion?

-The annual gift exclusion remains at $15,000 due to its inflation adjustment in 2018.
+The annual gift exclusion has increased to $17,000.
 This is up from $14,000 for 2017.
-Married couples can combine their annual gift exclusion amounts to make tax-exempt gifts totaling $30,000 to as many individuals as they choose each year, whether both spouses contribute equally, or if the entire gift comes from one spouse.
+Married couples can combine their annual gift exclusion amounts to make tax-exempt gifts totaling $34,000 to as many individuals as they choose each year, whether both spouses contribute equally, or if the entire gift comes from one spouse.
 In the latter instance, the couple must file an IRS Form 709 Gift Tax return and elect “gift-splitting” for the tax year in which such gift was made.

 Generation-Skipping Transfer Tax Exemption